Skip to main content

 About Dick's Drive-In

 Dick's Drive-In on Broadway has been feeding Capitol Hill since 1954, operating as one of Seattle's most durable fast-food institutions.
-The menu is deliberately narrow — burgers, fries, hand-dipped milkshakes — and the format has barely shifted in seven decades.
+The menu is deliberately narrow, burgers, fries, hand-dipped milkshakes, the format has barely shifted in seven decades.
 For a city increasingly defined by its tasting-menu ambitions, Dick's functions as a useful counterpoint.

 Where Capitol Hill Meets the Counter

-Broadway East on Capitol Hill runs through one of Seattle's most densely layered neighbourhoods: record shops beside ramen counters, coffee roasters across from vintage clothing.
+Broadway East on Capitol Hill runs through one of Seattle's most densely layered neighborhoods: record shops beside ramen counters, coffee roasters across from vintage clothing.
 In that context, Dick's Drive-In occupies a particular position.
-The building is low and lit with the kind of fluorescent brightness that makes no attempt at atmosphere — and that absence of pretension is precisely the point.
-The queue forms outside, moves quickly, and ends at a walk-up window.
-There are no reservations, no printed wine lists, and no tasting menus.
-The contrast with Seattle's more ambitious dining tier is not incidental; it defines what Dick's is.
+The building is low and lit with the kind of fluorescent brightness that makes no attempt at atmosphere, that absence of pretension is precisely the point.
+The queue forms outside, moves quickly, ends at a walk-up window.
+There are no reservations, no printed wine lists, no tasting menus.
+The contrast with Seattle's more ambitious dining tier defines what Dick's is.

 The Format and What It Tells You About Seattle